drofmij/simple-ssi-blog/README.md

 **YOUR CONTENT**

+1. edit ROOT/blog/about.inc and change to your about info
+2. edit ROOT/include/analytics.shtml and add your analytics stuff (if any)
+3. edit ROOT/include/footer.shtml and update with your footer info
-1. edit ROOT/include/headcontent.shtml and change <title> value to your title
+4. edit ROOT/include/headcontent.shtml and change <title> value to your title
-2. edit ROOT/include/header.shtml and change Simple SSI Blog to your site title or logo
+5. edit ROOT/include/header.shtml and change Simple SSI Blog to your site title or logo
-3. edit ROOT/article/about.inc and change to your about info
-4. edit ROOT/include/footer.shtml and update with your footer info

 **ARTICLES**

-1. copy ROOT/article/example1.shtml.example to ROOT/article/yourarticle.shtml
+1. copy ROOT/blog/example1.shtml.example to ROOT/blog/yourpost.shtml
-2. copy ROOT/article/example1-content.shtml.example to ROOT/article/yourarticle-content.shtml
+2. copy ROOT/blog/example1-content.shtml.example to ROOT/blog/yourpost-content.shtml
-3. edit ROOT/article/yourarticle.shtml change the following line:
+3. edit ROOT/blog/yourpost.shtml change the following line:

 ```
 <!--#include virtual="example1-content.shtml" -->